sarlianna/py-types/README.md

 How to use
 -----------

 At the moment, only runtime schemas and type-checking is supported.
-These definitely have a performance overhead:
+These definitely have a performance overhead;
- I haven't profiled anything to check how much of an overhead there is though.
+for details about how this may affect a flask webserver, see profiling_info.md.
+It's recommended that you use this library for production only, by defining the typecheck/schema functions based on your environment.
+(Import them for non-production code, define them as no-ops in production code.)
+Adding a switch to make schema and typecheck no-ops is on my todo list.

 ####schemas